BTEC Diploma – equivalent to 2 A-Levels

 What will I study?

-This course is new for 2017 and will broadly consist of several different elements.
+of several different elements.
 The main emphasis is on performing both as a soloist and as part of an ensemble, but there will be units focusing on creating your own music using music software, and written units exploring popular music, the music industry and other topics.
 There will be some external assessment in this course.

 What are the entry requirements?